felipecrs/hass-expose-camera-stream-source/README.md

 ## Importing Home Assistant cameras to go2rtc and/or Frigate

-This integration can be used to import Home Assistant cameras to [go2rtc](https://github.com/alexxit/go2rtc), including Tuya based cameras that are ONVIF compliant.
+This integration can be used to import Home Assistant cameras to [go2rtc](https://github.com/alexxit/go2rtc), including Tuya based cameras that are **not** ONVIF compliant.

 You need to be running go2rtc as add-on in Home Assistant.
 Here's an example of the configuration: